Catalyze Awards

 - Media services or instructional support fees

-- Salary or payroll (other than student assistants)
+- UC faculty salary, including summer salary (other than student assistants)

 - Alcohol